 © JOE MEIJER PHOTOGRAPHY

-In 2021 he was awarded a three month ProHelvetia residency in Johannesburg, ZA.
-The results will be presented in 2022 in the form of an audio installation (composition and sound design) in Johannesburg.
-Spreading the love for the queen of all musical instruments, Miron is giving more and more lectures and workshops, mainly at composition departments at renowned universities, such as UCSC Santa Cruz, CA.
+After intense focus on electronic music, especially analog synthesizers, he was awarded in 2022 a three month ProHelvetia artist residency in Johannesburg, ZA.
+The results will be presented in 2023 in the form of an audio installation (composition and sound design) in Johannesburg.
+In 2022, albus-editions released Miron's first solo CD (as performer and composer) "from nowhere to nowhere", as one of the results of his residency.
+Spreading the love for the queen of all musical instruments, Miron is giving more and more lectures and workshops, mainly at composition departments at renowned universities, such as UCSC Santa Cruz, California USA.

 Working with composers has been an important part of Miron's career.
 However, indulging into all the possibilities the viola da gamba has to offer, he has been more and more active as a creator of audio art, using analog synths as well, and connecting different means of expression in interdisciplinary work